VirgileD/transparent-proxy/README.md

 * Env "LISTEN_PORT": This is optional value and it can be any open port.
 Default value is "3129".
 * Env "IPTABLE_MASK": This is optional value, and should be different with other mark value used in iptables.
 Default value is "5".
 * Env "PROXY_PORTS": This is optional value for ports that can be transparent to proxy.
 The default value is "80,443".
 * Env "DNS_PORT": This is optional value to start DNS proxy to help advanced filter by DNS.
-Default value is "53".
-To disable it use "0".
+Default value is "0" (disable).
+Use "53" to enable it.
 * Env "PROXY_CONFIG_FILE": This is optional value to use advanced proxy routing configuration file.
 Default value is disabled.